Deep Bayesian Active Learning for Accelerating Stochastic Simulation: Methodology

-To better capture non-stationary, spatiotemporal dynamics in the epidemics, we propose \ours{} with two extensions.
+However, the global latent variable $z$ in NP can be limiting for non-stationary, spatiotemporal dynamics in the epidemics.
+We propose Spatiotemporal Neural Process (STNP) with two extensions.
 First, we introduce a temporal latent process $(z_1,\cdots, z_T)$ to represent the unknown dynamics.
 The latent process provides an expressive description of the internal mechanism of the stochastic simulator.
 Each latent variable $z_t$ is sampled conditioning on the past history.
 Second, we explicitly model the spatial dependency in $x_t \in \mathbb{R}^D$.
-For instance, the travel graph between $D$ locations can be represented as an adjacency matrix $A \in \mathbb{R}^{D\times D}$ where entry $A_{ij}$ describes the number of individuals traveling between locations $i$ and $j$.
+Rather than treating the dimensions in $x_t$ as independent features, we capture their correlations with regular grids or graphs.
+For instance, the travel graph between locations can be represented as an adjacency matrix $A \in \mathbb{R}^{D\times D}$.

-Given parameters $\{\theta\}$, simulation data $\{x_{1:T}\}$, and the spatial graph $A$ as inputs, \ours{} models the conditional distribution $p(x_{1:T}|\theta, A)$ by optimizing the following ELBO objective:
+Given parameters $\{\theta\}$, simulation data $\{x_{1:T}\}$, and the spatial graph $A$ as inputs, STNP models the conditional distribution $p(x_{1:T}|\theta, A)$ by optimizing the following ELBO objective:

-where the conditional distributions $q(z_{1:T}| x_{1:T},\theta, A)$ and $p(x_{1:T}| z_{1:T}, \theta ,A)$ are parameterized with neural networks.
+where the distributions $q(z_{1:T}| x_{1:T},\theta, A)$ and $p(x_{1:T}| z_{1:T}, \theta ,A)$ are parameterized with neural networks.
 The prior distribution $p(z_{1:T})$ is conditioned on a set of contextual sequences $p(z_{1:T}| x^c_{1:T}, \theta^c,A)$.
-Figure \ref{fig:graphical_model} visualizes the graphical model of the vanilla NP \citep{garnelo2018neural} and our proposed \ours{} model.
-Note the hidden states of \ours{} is able to encodes and passes the information from historical context data directly.
+Figure \ref{fig:graphical_model} visualizes the graphical models of our STNP, the original NP \citep{garnelo2018neural} model and Sequential NP \citep{singh2019sequential}.
+The main difference between STNP and baselines is the encoding procedure to infer the temporal latent process.
+Compared with STNP which directly embeds the history for $z$ inference at the current timestamp, NP ignores the history and SNP only embeds the partial history information from the previous $z$.